-This topic explores the key concepts of the Earth's climate as they
+This topic explores the key concepts of the Earth's climate as they relate to:

 - the composition of Earth's atmosphere